kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

   type is `Soft` for now.
 - Verify that the `.spec.target` is the desired target (e.g., there is a correct pod in the `.spec.target.podRef`)
-- Check that `.status.activeInterceptorName` still matches the `name` previously set in the pod's `.spec.evictionInterceptors`. and that `.status.activeInterceptorCompleted` is still false.
-If one of these is not correct and the eviction process is still not complete, it should abort the eviction process or output an error (e.g. via an event).
+- Check that the previously set `name` in the pod's `.spec.evictionInterceptors` is still included in  `.status.activeInterceptors`.
+If not, it should abort the eviction process or output an error (e.g. via an event or a condition).
-- Set `.status.heartbeatTime` to the present time to signal that the eviction request is not stuck.
+- Set `.status.interceptors[].heartbeatTime` to the present time to signal that the eviction request is not stuck. `Started` condition should also be set the first time this field is set.
-- Update `.status.expectedInterceptorFinishTime` if a reasonable estimation can be made of how long the eviction process will take for the current interceptor.
+- Update `.status.interceptors[].expectedInterceptorFinishTime` if a reasonable estimation can be made of how long the eviction process will take for the current interceptor.
 This can be modified later to change the estimate.
-- Set `.status.message` to inform about the progress of the eviction in human-readable form.
+- Reconcile  `Complete` condition in `.status.interceptors[].conditions` to indicate whether the eviction process has completed or not.
-- Optionally, `.status.conditions` can be set for additional details about the eviction request.
+- Add additional conditions to `.status.interceptors[].conditions` to inform about the progress of the eviction in human-readable form.
 - Optionally, an event can be emitted to inform about the start/progress of the eviction.
 Or lack thereof, if the eviction request is blocked.
 The interceptor should ensure that an appropriate number of events is emitted. `event.involvedObject` should be set to the current EvictionRequest.